 - Often times soap and dirt splash up, leaving grime on parts of the agitator and wash bin that are above the water line.

-Our Washing Machine Needed a Good Cleaning
+Ours Needed a Good Cleaning

 My current washer is a normal (non-HE) top loader, but it definitely needed a good cleaning.
 We recently moved to a very humid climate and the washer is constantly damp.

-Strike #1 to having a nice-smelling washer.
+Strike #1 to having a nice-smelling and clean washing machine.

 We live in a rental house and the previous renters allowed gunk to build up in parts of the machine.